asherbender/prunebib/README.rst

     cd prunebib
     sudo pip install .

-Once installed the command ``prunebib`` is available from the command-line.
+Once installed, the command ``prunebib`` is available from the command-line.
 The script is typically installed in

 .. code-block:: bash